Nisha2592/Group_2/README.md

 ![](hybrid.png)

 No apparent scaling is observed in the case of the 108 number of atoms.
-Strong scalbility is exhibited in the case of 78732 number of atoms.
+Strong scalbility is exhibited in the case of 78732 and 2916 number of atoms.

 ### Comparative Performance